guidanoli/catan-lua/README.md

 ## Tests

 The tests reside in the `test/` folder, and can be run with the following command.
-Make sure you have all the developer dependencies installed!

 ```
 make test